TbLtzk/dapp/README.md

-# App uses Truffle, Ganache, Drizzle, React, Redux
+# App uses Drizzle, React, Redux

 If on you computer isn`t installed node.js, you can download this there https://nodejs.org/en/download/